bkesterbyld/701-Glenside/content/pages/index.md

       We look forward too seeing you!
 There is space in our driveway for 10-15 cars.
 As you enter our northern driveway entrance please pull forward and park as far right as you can until all those spots are full.
-When those spots are full please park to the left as far forward to the street as possible.
+When those spots are full please park to the left, as far forward to the street as possible.